vkuzm/react-nodejs-terraform-aws-github-actions/README.md

    On your local machine go to: **&#x3c;project repository&#62;/terraform/remote_state/** and run a command: **terraform destroy** in order to destroy a remote state deployment.

-   Alternatively: you can remove manually **DynamoDb table** where store deployment locks and **S3 bucket** where store remote deployment state files.
+   Alternatively you can remove manually **DynamoDb table** where store deployment locks and **S3 bucket** where store remote deployment state files.

  - **Destroy backend & frontend deployments:**